-Through these tubes, common to all cells, but deranged in cancer, messages from outside the cell are transmitted inside by triggering a chain reaction of adding phosphate groups to a series of molecules, like a bucket brigade down the wedding aisle.
+Through these tubes, common to all cells but deranged in cancer, messages from outside the cell are transmitted inside by triggering a chain reaction of adding phosphate groups to a series of molecules, like a bucket brigade down the wedding aisle.
 (A phosphate is a phosphorus atom bonded to three oxygen atoms.)
-Ultimately when the message from this bucket brigade, technically termed signal transduction, reaches the nucleus in a cell with a DDR2 mutation, cell division is triggered.
+Ultimately, when the message from this bucket brigade, technically termed a signal transduction, reaches the nucleus in a cell with a DDR2 mutation, cell division is triggered.

 DDR2 mutations also arise in cancerous breast tumors that are very dense, because the density is the result of abundant collagen.
 Excess collagen makes mammograms very difficult to read and also contributes directly to the disease.

 Squamous cell cancers of the head and neck may have DDR2 mutations.
 About half of these cancers have already spread to the lymph nodes at the time of diagnosis.
 After surgery, however, the cancer recurs in 20 to 30 percent of patients, and typically does not respond to conventional drugs.
 Researchers at the University of Pittsburgh Cancer Institute and Yale University School of Medicine discovered that some of these recurrent cancers have DDR2 mutations that were not present in the original tumors, and may respond to dasatinib.